plutov/pliutau.com/content/building-google-home-action-in-go.md

 Now let's decide the future user flow.

 There are 2 ways to start to talk to our Action: explicit invocation and implicit invocation.
-Explicit one is triggered when we tell Google "Talk to <action name>".
+Explicit one is triggered when we tell Google "Talk to {action name}".
 In implicit invocation we can set up custom messages, but we will skip this option for our demo program.
 Basically you need to create an intent and describe possible sentences user may say.

 We need to know user's location to get information, so first of all we need to ask for this permission.
 Google Action has functionality to ask for location permission.
 We need to send specific response to DialogFlow after user started to talk to Action.